asmuth/clip/manual/introduction.md

 PlotFX is a command line tool and library for plotting data.
 The appearance of plots can be customized using a lightweight syntax that is very similar to CSS.

-You can run PlotFX from the command line, where it generates SVG, PNG or PDF output files.
+You can run PlotFX from the command line, where it generates SVG, PNG and PDF output files.
 Additionally, you can embed it into your own application using the C API.

 PlotFX is built in the hope that using it will be quick, simple and fun.